mkm321/React-Ui-Assignment/README.md

 # Comfistay - 1.0

 	Hotels Search Website

+	This is the Demo link where you can see the UI design and functionality :- http://13.127.135.196:3000/

 	Install Nodejs LTS version from https://nodejs.org/en/

 	Install create-react-app : npm install -g create-react-app